The distribution of solutions to xy = N mod a with an application to factoring integers: Algorithm- hide and seek

-So, one divides the cartesian plane into squares of side length $a^{1/2}$, and for $\delta=0,1$ lists {\it all} $\phi(a-\delta)$ pairs of integers $(x,y)$ mod $a-\delta$ that satisfy $xy = N \mod a-\delta$, throwing them into the appropriate squares in the cartesian plane.
-We can assume that $\gcd(a-\delta,N)=1$, because, otherwise we easily extract a factor of $N$.
-The computational time needed to do so is $O(a)$ since computing all inverses $\mod a$ can be done in $O(a)$ operations (start with $m=2$, multiply $\mod a$ by $m$ until we arrive at 1, or hit a residue class already encountered.
-Then, take the first residue not hit by the powers of $m$ and repeat the previous step until all residue classes are exhausted).
+We can compute all inverses mod $a$, and hence all $(x,y)=(x,x^{-1}N) mod a$ in $O(a)$ operations mod $a$.
+To compute all inverses, start with $m=2$, multiply $\mod a$ by $m$ until we arrive at 1, or hit a residue class already encountered (in which case $m$ is not invertible).
+Then, take the first residue not yet encountered and repeat the previous step until all residue classes are exhausted.

-Now there are $\phi(a)+\phi(a-1) = O(a)$ points $(x,y)$, for $\delta=0,1$ and they all satisfy $0< x,y < a$.
-These points are uniformly distributed in the large square of side length $a$ (See Section 3).
-This large square is partitioned, as above, into roughly $a$ smaller squares of side length $a^{1/2}$ and so we expect most squares to contain $O(1)$ points (this is made more precise in Sections 3 and 4).
-At the topmost and rightmost edges the squares will be truncated, unless $a^{1/2}$ is an integer.